Kira Danganan-Azucena

 Kira Christianne Danganan-Azucena is a Filipina diplomat.
-She is the Assistant Secretary for the United Nations and Other International Organizations at the Department of Foreign Affairs of the Republic of the Philippines.
+Formerly the assistant secretary for the United Nations and Other International Organizations at the Department of Foreign Affairs (DFA), she is the current Philippine ambassador to New Zealand.

-She had served as Chargé d'affaires, a.i. and Deputy Permanent Representative of the Philippines to the United Nations in New York.
-On February 18, 2020, she was elected Chair of the Special Committee on the Charter of the UN and on the Strengthening of the Role of the Organization.
+She previously served as chargé d'affaires, a.i. and deputy permanent representative of the Philippines to the United Nations in New York.
+On February 18, 2020, she was elected chair of the Special Committee on the Charter of the UN and on the Strengthening of the Role of the Organization.

 Danganan-Azucena graduated with a degree in mass communication in 1994 from Silliman University.